How & where we invest

 Western Australia

-Western Australia is a pivotal force in the nation's economic landscape, responsible for nearly 50 percent of Australia's annual goods exports, from minerals and petroleum to agricultural, and specialised manufactured commodities.
+Projects in Western Australia play a crucial role in the nation's economic landscape, responsible for nearly 50 percent of Australia's annual goods exports, from minerals and petroleum to agricultural, and specialised manufactured commodities.

-In partnership with the Western Australian Government, the Northern Australia Infrastructure Facility (NAIF) has committed $1.8 billion to projects that contribute to economic resilience and deliver social and economic benefits to local communities.
+We have committed up to $1.7 billion in debt finance to projects that contribute to economic resilience and deliver social and economic benefits to local communities.
 With a population of 2.49 million residents spread across 1,350,000 km², Western Australia offers a wealth of opportunity for infrastructure development, despite its distinctive challenges.

 Northern Western Australia is a region with a unique economy heavily influenced by its vast mineral resources, natural gas production, agriculture, tourism, and remote geographical features.